tommck/azure-functions-openapi-blogs/Article 1.md

-﻿# Generating OpenAPI Documents in Azure Functions with C# and Swashbuckle
+﻿# Creating Self Documenting Azure Functions with C# and OpenAPI: Part One

 When migrating existing business services to Azure PaaS as part of an App Modernization project, you may find yourself seriously considering serverless computing using Azure Functions, especially if your target architecture includes MicroServices.